Home > Services > Work Injury Compensation Lawyers > Industrial Deafness

 Yes, you can.
 Three years must pass between any additional or subsequent claims, and you will not be compensated for the initial 1 per cent of increased hearing loss for any following claims.

-You will be compensated with a lump sum amount when your claim succeeds.
+When you have an approved workers’ compensation claim, you will receive a lump sum payment.
 Your compensation payout could be $2,000 to $6,000.00 for minor hearing loss and up to approximately $70,000.00 for significant hearing loss.

 Unfortunately, no. The act does not require WorkCover or any self-insurer to pay for hearing aids.
 We believe this is hugely disappointing and unfair, as other Australian States and Territories pay for hearing aids for industrially deaf workers.
 If you feel wronged by this, we advise you to contact your local councillor and let them know.
 You must pay for hearing aids out of your lump-sum payment.